dd32/td-gh-ex/readme.txt

 If you have any questions or suggestions for this theme, please visit https://wordpress.org/support/theme/miranda.

 == Change log ==

+Version 1.8 2020-04-19
+Updated links and tested up to.
+Added license file.

 Version 1.7 2019-05-09
 Added support for wp_body_open.